mcgoldric/hs-compendium-content/README.md

 If you wish to contribute a new file (topic), create the new file in the folder that you think is most appropriate.
 Don't worry about adding it to an index file, as I will review it and add it appropriately.
 See the file format section below.

+Corrections or minor additions can also be submitted via the Issues tab, or on the Discord channel https://discord.gg/CrK53pX

 ## File Formats
 The files included here are in YAML format.
 YAML is a text format that is easy to read and edit.
 The most important thing